DefinitionThe proportion of women 40 years or older who reported having a mammogram in the last two years.

 DenominatorThe total number of female survey respondents aged 40 or older excluding those who responded "don't know" or "refused" to the numerator question.

-If you are 40 or over, talk to your doctor about which recommendations are best for you.[[br]]
+If you are age 40 or over, or have a family history of breast cancer, talk to your doctor about the best screening guidelines for you.[[br]]

 ''1.
 Myers ER, Moorman P, Gierisch JM, et al. Benefits and harms of breast cancer screening.
 JAMA. doi:10.1001/jama.2015.13183.''